 Arias from musical settings of the epic poem Orlando furioso by Ludovico Ariosto

-ANTONIO VIVALDI Concerto in D minor for strings and basso continuo, RV 127
+ANTONIO VIVALDI Concerto in A minor for two violins and orchestra RV 522

 ANTONIO VIVALDI Ruggiero’s aria “Sol da te, mio dolce amore” from Orlando furioso, RV 728